brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

 -- change to the LoRa App Server database
 \c loraserver_as

--- enable the pq_trgm extension
+-- enable the pq_trgm and hstore extensions
 -- (this is needed to facilidate the search feature) create extension pg_trgm;
+-- (this is needed to store additional k/v meta-data) create extension hstore;

 -- exit psql
 \q